robintzeng/open_vins_with_superpoint/ReadMe.md

 ## SuperPoint
 Instead of using the original ORB feature, we implement the superpoint feature extractor on both Pytorch (```SuperPoint```) and Tensorflow (```SuperPointTF```) C++ framework with ROS.

 SuperPoint is a fully-convolutional neural network architecture with a VGG-like encoder.
+It is a learning-base feature extractor, which outperforms the handcraft feature extractor in many ways.

 We use the pretrained model [here](https://github.com/rpautrat/SuperPoint/tree/master/pretrained_models) for the tensorflow version.
 In addition, the pretrain model for the Pytorch version are from [here](https://github.com/magicleap/SuperPointPretrainedNetwork)

+For the evaluation part, we use the tensorflow version to evaluate the performance of the Superpoint.

 For the usage of the branch, please read the readme in the branch.